hjlee17/04-timed-javascript-fundamentals-quiz/README.md

 ## Description

-Deploy a website where a user can take a timed quiz on JavaScript fundamentals.
+Application where a user can take a timed quiz on JavaScript fundamentals.
 The application will store up to 8 high scores, and users can compare their scores to other users.

-This website functional but not friendly for mobile devices.
+This website is functional, but not friendly for mobile devices.

 ## Installation